Simon to buy mall operator Taubman Realty in $3.6 billion deal

-INDIANAPOLIS, Ind.– The Simon Property Group will buy mall operator Taubman Realty in a deal valued at around $3.6 billion as those properties continue to struggle along with their retail tenants.
+INDIANAPOLIS, Ind.-- The Simon Property Group will buy mall operator Taubman Realty in a deal valued at around $3.6 billion as those properties continue to struggle along with their retail tenants.

 Simon Property Group Inc. is the nation's largest mall operator.
 It said Monday that its operating partnership, Simon Property Group, LP, will buy all of Taubman stock for $52.50 per share.
 The Taubman family will sell about one-third of its ownership stake at the transaction price and remain a 20% partner in Taubman Realty Group LP.